 Zadar Roman Forum was built between the 1st century BC and the 3rd century AD and would have been the centre of everyday life in Roman Zadar.
 The Zadar Roman Forum is still home to several monuments.
 It’s located in front of the famous St Donatus Church.

 Built in the early 1460s at the height of the Turkish threat, the Minceta Tower is a huge round fort dominating the north-western section of Dubrovnik.
 The Minceta Tower is as recognisable an icon of Dubrovnik as the Eiffel Tower is of Paris.
 It was originally constructed as a four-sided fort in 1319.
 Its name derives from the Menčetić family.

 The tower was completed in 1464.
 Even though the 750 steep, winding steps to the top are a challenge, the journey is rewarded with sensational views of the old town of Dubrovnik and the Adriatic Sea.
 You can also visit the museum in the excavated basement.

 Fort Lovrijenac is a stunning and imposing cliff-top fort located just outside Dubrovnik’s medieval city walls.
 One of Dubrovnik’s most impressive structures, it guards the western entrance to the city from the Adriatic Sea.

+Fort Lovrijenac may have been built in the 11th century by the people of the Republic of Dubrovnik to head off an imminent attack from the Venetians.
 Game of Thrones fans will recognise Lovrijenac Fortress as the Red Keep in King’s Landing, the capital of the Seven Kingdoms.
 Scenes filmed here include the tournament thrown in honour of King Joffrey’s name day in the second series.